Peter Bynoe

 Peter Charles Bernard Bynoe (born March 20, 1951) is a Chicago attorney and businessman, formerly the only African-American equity partner in the Chicago office of DLA Piper.
 In 1989, he and his business partner Bertram Lee were the first African-Americans to buy a controlling interest in a National Basketball Association (NBA) team, when they purchased a 37.5% share of the Denver Nuggets basketball team, and he is among the most influential minority figures in sports law and management.

-Bynoe kept the Chicago White Sox from leaving Chicago by developing a New Comiskey Park (now known as U.S. Cellular Field).
+Bynoe kept the Chicago White Sox from leaving Chicago by developing a New Comiskey Park (now known as Rate Field).
 He has become a negotiator for professional sports teams' venues.
 In addition, he was involved in the development of the 1996 and 2012 Summer Olympics.
 Bynoe serves on several boards of directors.

 Personal background

 Born in Boston, Massachusetts, Bynoe came from a well-respected family.
 His father Victor C. Bynoe, had emigrated from his native Barbados at age 13, and after graduating from Northeastern University with degrees in Civil Engineering and Law, became a successful attorney.
 (At one point, he represented Boston Celtics star Bill Russell.)
 At a time when few blacks were being promoted to important positions in government, Victor Bynoe was named to Boston Mayor John B. Hynes' cabinet in 1950, serving on the Street Commission.
 He later became commissioner of Veterans' Services in Boston, and served on the board of the Boston Housing Authority.
 Peter's mother Ethel was American; she was praised by the black newspapers for her community involvement and volunteerism.
 Peter also had an uncle John Bynoe, who was active in the fight for civil rights, serving as the regional civil rights director for the United States Department of Health, Education and Welfare.

 Bynoe attended William Lloyd Garrison Elementary School, and graduated from Boston Latin School in 1968.
 He credited his parents with instilling high standards and expecting him to achieve in school.
 He also had a love of sports, growing up as a regular Boston Celtics and Boston Red Sox fan; but although both teams had black players, racial relations in Boston at that time were still tense, and black fans like Bynoe were hesitant to attend the games.

 Bynoe's entire post-secondary education was at Harvard University in Cambridge, Massachusetts.
 He obtained his bachelor's degree cum laude at Harvard College in 1972.
 He then received his master's degree, an M.B.A. in 1976, with an emphasis on finance and marketing, from Harvard Business School.
 His Juris Doctor from Harvard Law School had a focus on corporate planning and regulation.
 In addition to being admitted to the practice of law before the Illinois State Bar, Bynoe is a licensed real estate broker in Illinois.

 In late November 1987, he married Linda Jean Walker, who was then vice-president of the fixed-income division of Morgan Stanley in New York.